 You need to renew your full or provisional driving licence if you want to update your photo.
 You’ll get a new licence.

-You can apply online with the DVLA if you have a:
+You can apply online with the DVLA if you have a valid UK passport and want to use your passport photo.

-You can’t apply online if your name or title has changed or if you have a 5-year bus or lorry licence.
+You cannot apply online if your name or title has changed or if you have a 5-year bus or lorry licence.

 To renew online, you’ll need to: